DmitriyBobrovskiy/CheckReceiptSDK/README.md

 For running integration tests, `Ignore` attribute should be removed in `IntegrationTests` class and correct values should be provided for tests.

-### NB: not enough information to specify all the filds in receipt
+### NB: not enough information to specify all the fields in receipt